-Sure, the Google Pixel 4a doesn’t have the most features, the flashiest look, or the most cutting-edge hardware of other phones on this list, but it wins the “Best Overall” category because of two things: software and camera.
+Okay, so the Google Pixel 4a doesn’t have the most features, the flashiest look, or the most cutting-edge hardware of other phones on this list, but it still wins the “Best Overall” category because of two things: software and camera.
 The Pixel 4a is a pure Google phone, so its version of Android is the cleanest, most up-to-date, and will get support the longest.
 And while it doesn’t have the focal length versatility of more premium phones, the main camera here is every bit as good as the Pixel 5’s, which means it’s every bit as good as all the other flagships on the market too.
 This says something, considering that the phone is a fraction of that cost.

 Despite its modest pricing, the Pixel 4a has a flagship-level screen-to-body aspect ratio and a large battery that will last all day.
-Sure, the plastic build and only black color option leave it a looking a bit drab, and this particular model doesn’t support 5G, but this is a $350 phone with a photography experience and software experience that beats not just everything else on this list, but even phones that cost three times as much.
+Sure, the plastic build and only black color option leave it looking a bit drab, and this particular model doesn’t support 5G, but this is a $350 phone with a photography experience and software experience that beats not just everything else on this list, but even phones that cost three times as much.